CodingDocs/awesome-java/README-EN.md

 8. **[server](https://github.com/wildfirechat/server)** :  Wildfire IM is a cross-platform  instant messaging solution, whose core functionality is open sourced.
 9. **[EasyScheduler](https://github.com/analysys/EasyScheduler)** : Dolphin Scheduler is a distributed and easy-to-expand visual DAG workflow scheduling system, dedicated to solving the complex dependencies in data processing, making the scheduling system out of the box for data processing.

-### Code Quality

-1. **[sonarqube](https://github.com/SonarSource/sonarqube)** ：SonarQube empowers all developers to write cleaner and safer code.
-2. **[checkstyle](https://github.com/checkstyle/checkstyle)** :Checkstyle is a development tool to help programmers write Java code that adheres to a coding standard.
-By default it supports the Google Java Style Guide and Sun Code Conventions, but is highly configurable.
-It can be invoked with an ANT task and a command line program.
-3. **[pmd](https://github.com/pmd/pmd)** : An extensible multilanguage static code analyzer.
-4. **[spotbugs](https://github.com/spotbugs/spotbugs)** : SpotBugs is FindBugs' successor.
-A tool for static analysis to look for bugs in Java code.

 ### Others

 1. **[halo](https://github.com/halo-dev/halo)** : Halo is a modern personal independent blogging system -- the best Java blogging system.